deepdad/SharedWorldModels/README.md

 To render with the second GPU, you will insetad set display as: `export DISPLAY=:0.1`, and so on.
 Note: VirtualGL may be installed on servers with sudo access rights.
 It is not available on the tfpool.

+I have preferred to use VNC but that is costlier than preparing a set of experiments locally and only spinning up a GPU VM to run or scale them.
 ### Tooling
 #### nvtop
 ```bash